The Insurance Practitioner Apprenticeship is Ireland’s first apprenticeship to award a level 8 honours degree – the BA (Hons) in Insurance Practice.

 Murray & Spelman (Financial Services) Ltd. continues to grow as one of the leading Financial Brokers in Ireland with offices in both Galway & Kildare.
 We have been helping our customers look after their Financial Services needs for over 60 years.

 Newcourt Retirement Fund Managers Limited (NRFM) in conjunction with its associate company Newcourt Pensioneer Trustees Limited specialise in the provision of self-invested pension products.
 We are one of the few providers in the market that offer a full range of pension products on a self-invested basis.

-Registrations of interest for the programme begin in February and run until September.
-Although apprentices can start their positions early, the next apprentices will officially start the programme in September 2020.
+Although apprentices can start their positions early, the next apprentices will officially start the programme in September 2021.

 Have a look at our step-by-step guide to applying →